Events

 Mountain Gourd Gathering

-The Mountain Gourd Gathering is held annually in August in Cedar Mountain, NC.
+The Mountain Gourd Gathering is held annually in August in Hendersonville, NC.
+The 2026 dates are August 7 – 9.
 The website is here.

 NC State Fair Gourd Competitions!

 The NC State Fair is held every October in Raleigh.
-Gourds can be entered in both the Flower and Handicrafts categories, for judging for a ribbon.
+The 2026 dates are October 15 – 25.
+Gourds can be entered in both the Flower and Handicrafts categories for prizes and ribbons.
 The fair website is here

 Marvin Johnson Gourd Museum